Existence of Hermitian metrics with prescribed Hermitian-Yang-Mills tensors II: Proofs of main theorems

 We propose: \begin{problem} Let $(M,\omega_g)$ be a compact K\"ahler manifold. \bd \item Suppose that the integral of the minimal eigenvalue of the holomorphic sectional curvature is positive.
-Can this imply $M$ is projective and rationally connected? \item Suppose that the integral of the maximal eigenvalue of the holomorphic sectional curvature is negative (resp. nonpositive).
-Can this imply $K_M$ ample (resp. nef)? \ed \end{problem}
+Does this imply that $M$ is projective and rationally connected? \item Suppose that the integral of the maximal eigenvalue of the holomorphic sectional curvature is negative (resp. nonpositive).
+Does this imply that $K_M$ is ample (resp. nef)? \ed \end{problem}

 1\baselineskip